 When you feel like taking a trip to Japan for the evening, but want to feel the tatami under your feet with views of the Noosa River at the same time, Wasabi knows how to deliver on all accounts.

-Heralded as the Hottest QLD Restuarant in The Australian‘s Hot 50 Restaurants list, the most outstanding achievement here, however, is the hyper-local sourcing of ingredients.
-Namely from the restaurant’s own farm where rare Japanese ingredients are grown and the highlighting of lesser-known local seafood.
+Awarded two chefs hats in the 2019 Australian Good Food Guide, the most outstanding achievement here, however, is the hyper-local sourcing of ingredients.
+Namely from the restaurant’s own farm where rare Japanese ingredients are grown and composted, and the highlighting of lesser-known local seafood takes place.

-With that kind of forward-thinking expertise, we find it best to hand over the reins for the omakase five or seven-course menu – aka let the chef decide.
+Trust us and hand over the reins for the omakase seven or nine-course menu – aka let the chef decide.

 Indulge Cafe, Bundaberg

 There’s a simple ethos at Indulge Cafe in Bundaberg: “We know where it came from and how it was made”.

 True to form, their undeniably outstanding use of fresh, local produce and giving the growers the kudos they deserve, has won not only our bellies over but a number of well-deserved accolades.